Visa Traveler

-I have been traveling the world for over 4 years now.
+I have been traveling the world for over a decade now.
 When I first started traveling, I was lugging around a heavy bag.
 Over time I have learned how to pack and what to pack for international travel.

-Many of you have been asking what do I pack, how do I pack and what are my essential items for international travel.
+Many of you have been asking what I pack, how I pack and what are my essential items for international travel.
 Here are the list and recommendations.

 Just so you know, I carry more than just essentials.
 I am a full-time traveler, blogger, and digital nomad.
 So I have a few things that are necessary for me to support long-term travel and a digital nomad lifestyle.